icann/rst-test-specs/Schema.md

 `Input-Parameters`
 : an array of [Input Parameter](#input-parameter-object) IDs which must be provided in addition to the input parameters specified by the test cases for the suite.

+`Resources`
+: an array of [Resource](#resource-object]) IDs which may be used to prepare for the tests in this test suite, in addition to those specified by the test cases for the suite.

 # Test Case object

 A **Test Case** object has the following properties: